семинар

 Researches about memory have shown that words are memorized by connotations.
 There is also a close relationship between recognizing a word in different texts and using it sufficiently.
 Therefore, to comprehend the word, it should be put in the middle of a firm network of connotations knitted by preliminary knowledge.

-shape.
+Words in our memory are in a relationship with each other not only in the viewpoint of sound, part of speech and meaning but also in the viewpoint of “shape”.
 We link the words alike in our memory.
 This link also exists among the words in a text.
 Coherence, that is the relationship between the concepts, reinforces the connection of meaning.
 For that reason, reading on a specific subject systematically, that is to say directed to a specific aim, increases the knowledge of vocabulary.

 Fries, a linguist, divides knowledge of vocabulary into four: